How to Create an Internal Knowledge Base: A Complete Guide

 Moreover, you can also make your knowledge base available for download as a PDF or ebook.
 This means employees can go through the content even when they are offline.

-It’s natural for your knowledge base to get obsolete if you don’t improve and update it from time to time.
+It’s natural for your knowledge base to become obsolete if you don’t improve and update it regularly.

-With all the developments taking place in your company and the changing employee questions, it’s crucial for you to continuously replenish your knowledge base with new information.
+With all the developments taking place in your company and your employees’ changing questions, it’s crucial for you to replenish your knowledge base with new information continuously.

-However, before you jump into the improvement process, it’s necessary to track certain metrics to ensure you make the right moves.
+However, before you begin the improvement process, you must track certain metrics to ensure you make the right decisions.

 • Poor-performing articles